-Also, as I have written about in several other articles that I have published on this site, it is psychologically too painful for a child to believe and fully confront the fact that someone with so much power over him/her is ‘bad’ and means him/her harm, so, as a psychological defense mechanism, the child of such a parent is likely to convince him/herself that it is s/he who is ‘bad’, not the parent, and thus somehow deserves the parent’s ill-treatment ; in this way, the child can give him/herself hope by telling him/herself : ‘if only I can be good, my parent will love me and treat me well.’
+It is psychologically too painful for a child to believe and fully confront the fact that someone with so much power over him/her is ‘bad’ and means him/her harm, so, as a psychological defence mechanism, the child of such a parent is likely to convince him/herself that it is s/he who is ‘bad’, not the parent, and thus somehow deserves the parent’s ill-treatment; in this way, the child can give him/herself hope by telling him/herself: ‘if only I can be good, my parent will love me and treat me well.’

 This is tragically sad and helps to explain why children who are abused by their parents tend to end up with such severely damaged self-esteem.

 Furthermore, abusive parents themselves almost always have very low self-esteem and are consequently usually highly intolerant of any criticism, often becoming highly, perhaps dangerously, enraged if their children dare to defy their authority or undermine them in any way (this was certainly the case with my own mother).
 Even sensing the child’s disapproval of him/her (i.e. the parent) can spark terrifying aggression (verbal or otherwise).
 Many children, therefore, both consciously and unconsciously, learn to hide their negative feelings towards the parent and ‘overlook’ their faults.